tvharikrishna/MotionPlanning_PID_Controller/README.md

     • **Inability to Compensate for System Dynamics:** Without an integral component, steady-state errors cannot be corrected, which could lead to persistent offsets from the desired output.

-    • **Increased Steady-State Error:** PID controllers can be adapted to different systems with appropriate tuning of the P, I, and D parameters.
+    • **Increased Steady-State Error:** PID controllers can be adapted to different systems with appropriate tuning of the PID parameters.
 They are versatile enough to be used in a wide range of applications and different types of processes.

     • **Unpredictable System Response:** Without the predictive action of the derivative term, the system may respond in an unpredictable manner to changing conditions or sudden inputs.